 So like most lazy (aka efficient) people, I wanted to find the easiest and fastest way to do it.
-Though it would be nice to move to a new place and magically drop into a ready-made social network, making friends requires actual work, like most things in life.
+Making friends requires actual work, like most things in life.
+There’s no way to magically drop into a ready-made social network.
 But there are a few things you can do to speed the process.

 Making friends in a new city doesn’t have to be hard – in fact, it boils down to a pretty simple formula.
 You need to meet a ton of people, you need to see them regularly, and you need to turn them from acquaintances into friends.
 You have to feel comfortable initiating hangouts, and be open to genuine connections with just about anyone, in just about any situation.
 And if my bumbling, awkward ass can learn to do it, anyone can.